seanpm2001/seanpm2001/Remodels/2024/README.md

 Should be replaced with:
 src="" alt=
-Create new page for alt account (@seanwallawalla) within the Seanpm2001 page, in its own section, as a dropdown Nitrotype link
+Create new page for alt account (@seanwallawalla) within the Seanpm2001 page, in its own section, as a dropdown
-Plans to include Wikimedia commons, Wiktionary, and other Wikimedia account links 💙️ Favorite works by other users
-Get logo for Wikimedia Commons
-Get logo for Wikibooks
-Get logo for Wikidata
-Get logo for WikiNews
-Get logo for WikiQuote
-Get logo for WikiSource
-Get logo for WikiSpecies
-Get logo for WikiVoyage
-Get logo for Wikimedia Incubator
-Get logo for Wikiversity
-Get logo for Wiktionary
 ```

 </details> <!-- End of current remodel goals section !-->